 This French futur simple game is a fun way to review verb conjugation with students.
 Practice irregular French futur stems, conjugation, answering questions, and clauses with si and lorsque with a fun game even older students will love.

-This game is by far the favorite of every class I have ever taught.
-I used it with 4th grade to review basic vocabulary, with middle school immersion students to review verbs, and I even played with my AP French seniors.
+These French games are by far the favorite of every class I have ever taught.
+I used them with 4th grade to review basic vocabulary, with middle school immersion students to review verbs, and I even played with my AP French seniors.
 All kids love the competitive aspect of this game, and you can use the cards for other activities, like concentration or partner match-ups.